 On June 15, 2015, the City of Surrey passed the proposed development plan for the Property by way of first and second reading, which has permitted the rezoning of the Property for the uses necessary under the Innovation Development.
 On December 19, 2016, the City of Surrey passed its third reading approval of re-zoning development of the Property to re-zone into the three commercial lots as contemplated above.
 The developer, the Weststone Group, is moving forward with its application process with the City of Surrey for the final fourth reading to formally obtain the final development permit for the Property at which time the building permit drawings will be used for development and construction.
 Formal subdivision into the three lots occurs at fourth reading, which requires more detailing of the building exteriors as well as the legal agreements and statutory rights of way and transfer of land dedicated for the Creek, as contemplated in the third reading which has already provided substantive approval in principle.
-Based on current timelines, it is anticipated that this formal three lot subdivision will occur by June 2017.
+Due to delays associated with the relocation of Quibble Creek, a text amendment to the third reading to address the proposed development modifications is being pursued with the City of Surrey which, once finalized, will allow the developer to proceed towards fourth reading for the subdivision and issuance of the development permit to begin construction.
+Based on current timelines as noted further above, it is anticipated that this formal 3 lot subdivision will occur by the end of 2018.